Whos-Who/backend/docs/Socket.Events.md

 **Success**

-- Server will emit a `room-leave` to the client together with the `gameState` back to the client, indicating that the client can join the room.
+- Server will emit a `room-leave` back to the client, indicating that the client can leave the room.

 - Server will also emit a `user-leave` event to announce to the all clients in the room which user had left.
-Response is JSON object `gameState`, representing the updated gameState
+Response is JSON object `gameState`, representing the updated gameState and `clientId`, the clientId of the user who left the room.

 - If the previous host left, the server will emit a `new-host` event to announce who is the new host.
-Response is `clientId` - the clientId of user who left.
+Response is the clientId of user who left.

 **Failure**